Last updated on : 26 Sep, 2025

 Disclaimer: The information given in this article is accurate to the best of our knowledge.
 Still, we recommend that you consult your healthcare professional to avoid the risk of any allergic reaction or severe side effects associated with isabgol.

-Taking Isabgol husk daily can be beneficial for maintaining digestion, heart health, blood pressure and weight loss but it’s essential to take it in recommended dose and monitor for any side effects like bloating or discomfort.
+Taking Isabgol husk daily can be beneficial for maintaining digestion, heart health, blood pressure and weight loss, but it’s essential to take it inthe recommended dose and monitor for any side effects like bloating or discomfort.

 Isabgol side effects include bloating, gas, increased bowel movements, nausea, or abdominal discomfort, especially if not taken with enough water.
 In rare cases, it may trigger allergic reactions or interfere with the absorption of certain medications.
 It’s crucial to consult a doctor before starting Isabgol.